 Ready to make your bedroom an electronic-free space?

-According to the National Sleep Foundation, more than 85% of adults have at least one screen in front of them before bedtime, which can wake the brain up instead of preparing it for sleep.
-Disrupted sleep patterns can have negative implications for overall performance in everyday life and cause health-related issues.
+According to research, more than 85% of adults have at least one screen in front of them before bedtime, which means there’s a whole lot of people walking around with disrupted sleep.
+Disrupted sleep patterns can have negative implications for overall performance in everyday life and cause long-term health issues.
 The simple truth is that our brains, bodies and sleep cycles are all affected when we bring our electronic devices to bed.

 Ready to find a new sleep partner?
 Because the ones we have now – our phones, televisions, and tablets – are robbing us of precious hours of sleep.

 Consistently throwing off your sleep times can cause what is referred to as “delayed sleep syndrome,” where your body physically can’t fall asleep naturally until a late or delayed bedtime.
 Don’t worry though – your sleeper’s not broken.
 It just needs to be re-calibrated.
 To readjust your natural sleep time, plug into these helpful tips:

 - Create a family charging station.
 To avoid keeping your electronic devices on your nightstand, create a charging station in another room.
 Even better, if everyone in the family uses the same charging station, you’ll all sleep better.

 - Buy an alarm clock.
 Buy a real alarm clockinstead of using your phone.
 If you absolutely need to keep your phone somewhere in your room, plug it in across the room, away from your bed.
 This can also help you to fully wake up in the morning and force you to get up out of bed to turn off the alarm.